HAYDN -- High-precision AsteroseismologY of DeNse stellar fields (ESA Voyage 2050 White Paper): Context and motivation

 {\it Kepler} observations of NGC~6791 and NGC~6819 -- two Galactic open clusters with ages of $\sim8$~Gyr and $\sim2.4$~Gyr, respectively -- have shown an enormous potential clearly revealing, for instance, the presence of non-standard evolution processes \citep{Handberg2017}.
 However, there are only four stellar clusters in the {\it Kepler} database, with the two young and sparse clusters NGC~6811 and NGC~6866 providing less stringent constraints than NGC~6791 and NGC~6819.
 In addition, the clusters M67 and M4 have been targeted for 70 days with K2, but such data do not allow detailed asteroseismic studies of stellar structures \citep{Stello2016, Miglio2016}.
 Overall, we have {\it detailed} asteroseismology for just two clusters, covering a small region of the age--metallicity plane.

 Moreover, the distribution of {\it Kepler} and CoRoT targets peaks at slightly sub-solar metallicity, and their selection functions are complex since they have been shaped by planetary science.
-Unfortunately, the subsequent mission NASA-TESS, although having the advantage of looking at much wider sections of the sky, has either much a larger pixel size and/or shorter observation periods (from 27 days to one year).
-It does not allow to obtain much more than global stellar properties for the bulk of their targets \citep[see e.g.][]{Mosser2019, DaviesMiglio2016}.
-The upcoming ESA-PLATO mission, instead, will have much improved signal-to-noise and extended observations for its two continuing view zones, allowing measurements of individual frequencies and global parameters for more than 260000 targets \citep{ESA-SCI2017}.
+Unfortunately, the subsequent mission, NASA's TESS, although having the advantage of looking at much wider sections of the sky, has a much larger pixel size and shorter observation periods.
+It does not allow much more than global stellar properties to be obtained for the bulk of their targets \citep[see e.g.][]{Mosser2019, DaviesMiglio2016}.
+The upcoming ESA PLATO mission, instead, will have much improved signal-to-noise and extended observations for its two continuing view zones, allowing measurements of individual frequencies and global parameters for more than 260000 targets \citep{ESA-SCI2017}.
 However, given the target selection aims mainly at finding nearby planetary systems characterizable through follow-up spectroscopy, PLATO detailed asteroseismic information will be available mainly for bright, nearby field F5-K7 dwarfs and subgiants.
-Moreover, the large pixel sizes of PLATO \citep[projected size in sky: 15 arcsec,][]{Samadi2019} will hamper obtaining detailed information for stars in crowded fields, including star clusters, the Bulge, and nearby galaxies.
+Moreover, the large pixel sizes of PLATO \citep[projected size in sky: 15 arcsec,][]{Samadi2019} will hamper obtaining detailed information for stars in crowded fields, including star clusters, the Milky Way's bulge, and nearby galaxies.

-\section{SCIENTIFIC OBJECTIVES}
+\section{Scientific objectives}